 Process beans and milk in food processor or blender until smooth.

 Mix sugar and butter in large bowl; beat in eggs and vanilla.
 Add bean mixture, mixing until well blended.
-Mix in combined flours, baking soda, salt and spices.
+Mix in combined flours, baking soda, salt, and spices.
 Gently mix in blueberries.
 Spoon mixture into 12 greased or paper-lined muffin cups; sprinkle with pecans.

-Bake muffins in preheated 375-degree oven until toothpicks inserted in centers come out clean, 20 to 25 minutes.
+Bake muffins in a preheated 375-degree oven until toothpicks inserted in centers come out clean, 20 to 25 minutes.

 Cool in pans on wire racks 5 minutes; remove from pans and cool.